 Not only that, but people don’t want to think about dying.
-I specifically remember a family I met in the funeral home who just lost a husband and father who wasn’t even 40-years-old.
+I specifically remember a family I met in the funeral home who just lost a husband and father who wasn’t even 40 years old.
 In tears, his wife explained that he had told her he was going to buy life insurance dozens of times, but that he hated even dealing with death.
-He had a $20,000 life insurance policy through work, and he knew he needed more, but he didn’t want to face his mortality in his free time.
-Unfortunately, his family paid dearly for that decision.

 A final reason people don’t buy life insurance is cost.
 The thing is, term coverage is so cheap that almost anyone can afford it.
 People just think it’s expensive, so they shy away from taking the next steps.
 Life insurance is also just another bill to pay, and many can barely keep up with the bills they have.

 That’s probably why so few people have enough coverage.
 Here are some statistics that should scare you: